top of page

 Your therapist may suggest specific stretches or muscle activation exercises, or lifestyle changes to assist your recovery from / prevention of injury.

-Our therapists have all agreed to offer you a 10% discount if you attend within 31 days of your previous appointment.
+Receive a 10% discount if you attend within 31 days of your previous appointment.